The Two Strands Of Dna Are Held Together By

 The Two Strands of DNA Are Held Together By

 The structure of deoxyribonucleic acid (DNA) is one of the most fundamental discoveries in biology, forming the basis of genetic information in all living organisms.
 But what exactly holds these two strands together, allowing them to maintain their structure while enabling essential processes like replication and transcription?
-This double-stranded molecule consists of two long chains of nucleotides coiled into a elegant spiral known as the double helix.
+Because of that, this double-stranded molecule consists of two long chains of nucleotides coiled into a elegant spiral known as the double helix.
 The answer lies in a delicate yet powerful force: hydrogen bonds between complementary nitrogenous bases.

 The Structure of DNA

 The two DNA strands run antiparallel to each other—one strand extends in the 5' to 3' direction, while the other runs in the 3' to 5' direction.
-That said, this orientation is crucial for DNA replication and the work of enzymes like DNA polymerase.
+Still, this orientation is crucial for DNA replication and the work of enzymes like DNA polymerase.
 The strands are held together by base pairing, where adenine pairs with thymine, and cytosine pairs with guanine.
 This pairing occurs in the central "groove" of the double helix, with the sugar-phosphate backbones forming the outer regions.

 Hydrogen Bonds: The Molecular Glue

-- Adenine (A) pairs with thymine (T) through two hydrogen bonds.
+• Adenine (A) pairs with thymine (T) through two hydrogen bonds.

-- Cytosine (C) pairs with guanine (G) through three hydrogen bonds.
+• Cytosine (C) pairs with guanine (G) through three hydrogen bonds.

 Other Factors Contributing to DNA Stability